Effect of polarisation on two-photon resonance in a large Zeeman manifold: Equations

 Where, $m_{F_i}$ and $g_{F_i}$ are the magnetic quantum number and Lande' g factor associated with the state $\ket{i}$ respectively. $\mu_B$ is the Bohr magneton and B is the strength of the magnetic field.
 Similarly, the Hamiltonian for a 13 level system can also be written.
 Time evolution of the system within Density matrix formulation is given by,

-$\Gamma$ (of the order of MHz) is the relaxation matrix which incorporates the spontaneous decays out of the excited state. $\gamma$ is the decay rate due to collisions of atoms which is typically of the order of few KHz at room temperature.
+Where, $\Gamma$ (of the order of MHz) is the relaxation matrix which incorporates the spontaneous decays out of the excited state. $\gamma$ is the decay rate due to collisions of atoms which is typically of the order of few KHz at room temperature and R is the re-population matrix.
 The velocity distribution function of the atoms as a function of temperature is given by,

-Equation \ref{eq10} is solved under the steady state condition $\dot{\rho}=0$ to find the density matrix elements at every particular velocity in the range -300 m/s to 300 m/s.
-These density matrix elements are then averaged using f(v) as a kernel to get the final results,
+First, the population distribution among the ground states for the 13- and 16-level systems is studied by solving equation \ref{eq10}.
+Secondly, in order to obtain the density matrix elements for each specific velocity in the range of -300 m/s to 300 m/s, the steady state solution is obtained ($\dot{\rho}=0$).
+To obtain the final findings, these density matrix elements are then averaged using f(v) as a kernel.